Second mortgages have become one of the biggest roadblocks to closing short sales.

 Source: The Wall Street Journal, Nick Timiraos (11/27/2010)

-Do you have a place in 22205 that won't sell?
-Did you know that in Tara:
+Do you have a abode similar to 124 Roberts Ln #201 in Alexandria that hasn't sold?
+Did you know that in Fort Ellsworth:

 The foreclosure mess is making it harder for banks to sell properties.
 ForeclosureRadar, which tracks foreclosures in five Western states, says the number of properties coming to auction in Arizona, California, and Nevada has declined by more than 30 percent.